 You are also correct in that the Library as very little control of the temperature.
 The Power Plant controls the entire university.

 If you are in the building freezing, we can help you find a warm place to study.
 Just come by room 208 on the 2nd floor (Library Administrative Office) and we will do all we can to make you more comfortable.

-Again, thank you for taking time to let us hear from you.
+Thank you for taking the time to let us know of the problem.

 Mickey Dudley Russell